schorschii/OCO-Server/docs/Packages.md

 - https://www.masterpackager.com/
   (use the "Repackager" to create MSIs for software which is shipped as `.exe` only to get uninstall support)
 - https://www.heise.de/download/product/scalable-smart-packager-ce-89948

+## Create OCO Agent Update Packages
+Please install the agent package regularily, e.g. with this procedure for Windows: `oco-agent.exe /SILENT`.

+The agent installer does not overwrite an existing config file.
+After agent update installation, a restart is required in order to load the new agent binary.